RedDocMD/llvm-dev-mtg-2021/slides.md

 - Absence of bug reports by the CSA does <span class="text-red-400">not</span> indicate absence of bugs.

 This is different from the model followed by some other static analysis systems, such as the one in Rust.

+---
+class: 'text-2xl'
+---

+<h1 class="text-amber-300">It's Checkers all the way down!</h1>
+<div></div>

+Checkers are the backbone of the CSA.
+Checkers can:

+- Create data
+- Modify existing data
+- Use the data to detect bugs

+Roughly speaking, <span class="text-blue-400">data</span> stands for <span class=text-red-300>constraints</span> on the possible values of a variable (or expression) at some point in the program.
+Also, we can store <span class="text-blue-400">metadata</span> to help dealing with complex scenarios.

+---
+class: 'text-2xl'
+---

+For dealing with smart-pointers, we have currently have two checkers:

+1) `SmartPtrModelling`, which actually creates the requisite data
+2) `SmartPtrChecker`, which uses the data to detect null-dereferences

+This de-coupling allows us to have <span class="text-teal-400">multiple</span> checkers to model the various smart-pointers, while having a *single checker emit the bug reports*.